A guide for home buyers

 There is no business as difficult as buying real estate property in a competitive market.
 This is especially very difficult if you are new to the real estate business.
 There is as much competition with real estate purchase as there is with the sale of real estate property.
-Sometimes, you find that your offers to purchase a home keep getting rejected by the seller and their agent.
+Sometimes, home buyers find that your offers to purchase a home keep getting rejected by the seller and their agent.
 This can be very heartbreaking and a lesson at the same time.

 Most people will try and make a desperate move to find a certain kind of property.
 If you try this, you will pay much more for the asking price than you are normally would.
 Some sellers even avoid the inspections so that you will have to pay the full amount they are asking for.
+Paying too much can cause unexpected bills.
+A payday loan could be a solution to these.

 Passing on the inspections of a real estate property is never a good idea, it may look perfect but the main problems are probably not very noticeable just by having a glance at the property. if you are a new buyer or have just had some few inspections on a couple of homes, you will not be able to see some asbestos or any evidence that points to termite infestation.